DizzyduckAR/LoginBase/README.md

   *Pc with python installed so we can build local env

   *App / Data you wanna lock with login system

+  * Microsoft VS Code https://code.visualstudio.com/  (we used free. not sure they got payment options)

 Install: